tranlam1997/Insurance-WebAPP/FE/docs/README.md

 # This is the FE system for Insurance project
-# To run this service please properly, please run BE system and this simultaneously
+# To run this service properly, please run BE system and this simultaneously

 ## First to run this FE system you need to run this command
 ```